Canstruction Founder, Cheri Melillo, SDA/C, Hon. AIA

-As she had wanted, Cheri was able to contribute to her life’s work, Canstruction through the last days of her life; and she was able to leave an immaculate record behind, both for the National and New York City chapters.
+As she had wanted, Cheri was able to contribute to her life’s work, Canstruction through the last days of her life; and she was able to leave an immaculate record behind, both for the National and New York City events.
 In addition, she planned and arranged her own funeral and, as always, hers was a flawless production.
 All of us who had the opportunity to work with her either for Canstruction or on SDA issues know that we have lost an extraordinary colleague and friend, an extraordinary individual with whom it was always a privilege to spend time with.

 Her official obituary, as posted on the national SDA site, describes a dedicated and extraordinary individual who made feeding the hungry a cause for all of us.
-To many of us, the name Cheri Melillo is synonymous with Canstruction where she did indeed create an extraordinary organization that now involves architects and engineers in 140 major cities across America and a number of cities overseas.
+To many of us, the name Cheri Melillo is synonymous with Canstruction where she did indeed create an extraordinary organization that now involves architects and engineers in over 150 major cities across America and a number of cities overseas.
 For 17 years Cheri served as the volunteer President and Executive Director of Canstruction nationally.
-But although the enormous amounts of time she contributed — her passion and commitment to Canstruction will forever remain a testament to her incredible dedication to this charity — to those of us who got to know her through the SDA she was so much more!
+But although the enormous amounts of time she contributed -- her passion and commitment to Canstruction will forever remain a testament to her incredible dedication to this charity -- to those of us who got to know her through the SDA she was so much more!
 We were very lucky to have the opportunity to work next to her, to learn from her and to benefit from her incredible energy and knowledge on a wide variety of subjects.

 Cheri was one of the prime movers in creating the New York Chapter of the SDA while working for 24 years as the Office Administrator/Associate for Butler Rogers Baskett Architects, PC.
 As Charles Baskett said in his remarks at the memorial service held on Tuesday, January 5th, Cheri had a enormous drive to succeed and never let anything prevent her from reaching her goals, whether for the benefit of BRB or Canstruction.